A Bill of Supply is generally issued by GST Registered Businesses or taxpayers in place of a Tax Invoice.

 Under GST, the following businesses are required to issue Bill of Supply

 A. Composition Dealer

-In order to simplify business and GST compliance for small businesses (turnover below 1.5 crores* (Rs.
-75 Lakhs for North-Eastern states and Hills states)), the government have made provisions for businesses to opt in for Composition Scheme.
-A supplier registered under composition scheme has to deposit tax on their receipts themselves, thus they cannot collect any tax from the purchaser of the goods/services.
+In order to simplify business and GST compliance for small businesses (turnover below Rs.
+1.5 crores* (Rs.
+75 Lakhs for North-Eastern states and Hills states)), the government has made provisions for businesses to opt-in for Composition Scheme.
+A supplier registered under the composition scheme has to deposit tax on their receipts themselves, thus they cannot collect any tax from the purchaser of the goods/services.

 Since a person cannot collect tax on his/her transactions, he cannot issue a tax invoice.
 Thus, a composition supplier is required to issue a bill of supply.
 The Composition supplier is required to mention ‘composition taxable person not eligible to collect taxes on supplies’ on the Bill of Supply.